Book your sexual health consultation online

 Your partner, if not already infected, may also be advised to use PrEP.
 The doctor will discuss these options with you.

-Without HIV medication, the only way to guarantee you do not spread to the virus through sex is to abstain from it.
+Without HIV medication, the only way to guarantee you do not spread the virus through sex is to abstain from it.